Zed2135/Delivery-Drone-Project/README.md

 # Delivery-Drone-Project
-The above source code and datasets are related to a paper: (Reusing Delivery Drones for Urban Crowdsensing) which is under the review of IEEE TMC.
+The above source code and datasets are related to a paper: (Reusing Delivery Drones for Urban Crowdsensing) which has been accepted by IEEE TMC.
 They are consisting of
 (i) the energy consumption dataset for the delivery drone;
 (ii) the dataset for the delivery stations of 7 main express companies in Beijing City;
 (iii) the source code of the proposed algorithms, RT-Drone and RTW-Drone;